LinShunKang/MyPerf4J/README.EN.md

     DemoServiceImpl.getId1  7454181     0.00        0        0     0.00   7454181        0        0        0        0        0        0        0        0
     DemoServiceImpl.getId2  7454180     0.00        0        0     0.00   7454180        0        0        0        0        0        0        0        0
     ```
+  > Want to **customize** your output?
+Please see [here](https://github.com/ThinkpadNC5/MyPerf4J/wiki/Extension).

+### Uninstall
+Remove the following two parameters from the JVM startup parameters and restart to uninstall the tool.
+> -javaagent:/your/path/to/MyPerf4J-ASM.jar
+> -DMyPerf4JPropFile=/your/path/to/myPerf4J.properties

 ## Issues
 If you encounter any issues or if you have a question, don't hesitate to [create an issue](https://github.com/ThinkpadNC5/MyPerf4J/issues/new) : )